datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. windowsworkarounds:: Your shell will not display credentials

-   Don't be confused if you are prompted for your GitHub credentials, but can't seem to type -- The terminal protects your private information by not displaying what you type.
+   Don't be confused if you are prompted for your GitHub credentials, but can't seem to type -- the terminal protects your private information by not displaying what you type.
    Simply type in what is requested, and press enter.

 .. code-block:: bash